Skip to Content

 Fun times with a Tortoise!

 We aren’t saying to go crazy taking selfies everywhere, but when the wildlife in the Galapagos tend to be some of the best creatures in the world for allowing you to take a pose.
-Just remember to keep a safe distance from all animals and try to get creative with your shots.
+A well-timed pose can capture both the magic of the moment and the personality of the animals.

 Be Patient, Especially Underwater